 Then I come home usually catch up with my business partner, Eve and hour of work or two then a bath and bed by midnight!
 I'm a bit of a night owl and I struggle to switch off and go to bed.

 How do you keep yourself organised?

-Lists lists lists.
+Lists, lists and more lists.
 I sometimes wake up in the middle of the night and write things down that pop into my head.
-My brain works at a million miles per minute so need to 'braindump' as and when
+My brain works at a million miles per minute so need to 'brain-dump' as and when its comes to me.

 I have a really good business partner and husband.
 I talk to them both a lot about work and they keep me motivated and my spirits high when things perhaps don't go as planned.
 Which is part of life!

 It really depends...
 I work late most nights.
 My usual day of 'work' starts at 9 then stops when I collect the kids from nursery or grandparents mid afternoon.
 But 90 percent of the time I then restart work about 9pm, filter through emails and clients social accounts that we manage and ensure all is as it should be.